Page Reviewed / Updated - Feb. 2019

 North Carolina Personal Care Services (PCS) program is a Medicaid program intended for residents who need assistance with Activities of Daily Living, such as feeding oneself, using the bathroom, and putting on clothes.
 This program aids participants, based on a program of care, in an eligible individual’s home or in a group residential care setting (such as adult foster care or certain assisted living residences).
 Other assistance may also be provided, such as light housecleaning.
 Eligible applicants choose the PCS agency of their liking to provide services

 Both programs are under the direction of the North Carolina Division of Medical Assistance (DMA) within the Department of Health and Human Services.
-Assessments for eligibility for the PCS program are completed by Liberty Healthcare Corporation of North Carolina.
 Eligible applicants receive services through providers who have been approved by the state.

 Eligibility for NC PCS is comprised of two components; a functional need for assistance and a financial need.